-On the other hand, Apple has, from the start, been a better payer for artists than its rival services.
-By contrast, the likes of Spotify often find themselves in lawsuits for missing payments or underpaying artists, or even stealing music outright.
+On the other hand, from the start, Apple has been a better payer for artists than its rival services.
+By contrast, the likes of Spotify often find themselves in lawsuits for missing payments or underpaying artists or even stealing music outright.

 Overall, Apple's music platform and the paid premium tier of Spotify have contributed to the music industry's financial fortunes improving.